 For some unknown reason, the walls were not flush with the roof.
 There was about a ½ inch gap between the wall and the roof around most of the building.
-This gap was definitely where water had been getting in, creating the wet area I found when cleaning the barn.
+This gap was definitely where water had been getting in, creating the wet area I found when cleaning the goat and chicken barn.

 We had salvaged some plastic roof panels from a friend’s shed demolition.
 These were very pliable, and we were able to cover the roof and then bend the ends over the side of the wall to create a waterproof, airtight barrier over the gap.
 We affixed the panels to the roof using 2.5” roofing screws.

 Step 5.
 Acquiring the Goats

 It would have made perfect sense to completely finish the goat and chicken barn, then welcome our new friends.
 However, that is not exactly how it went.
 We acquired the goats once the barn was clean and secure.
 This allowed them to oversee the construction AND motivated Brad and me to get the reno finished.

 Years ago, before we were married and long before we started to dream of a farm, we were entranced by a video of a fainting (myotonic) goat on a toy slide.